SparkBeyond/agentune/docs/duckdb.md

 A further point of confusion is that `rel.show()` (and also `str(relation)` and `repr(relation)`) will fetch and cache the first 10K rows of the relation's results, but will print or return (as a string) only a small sample of those rows.
 This can be done multiple times, both before and after (and during) consuming the relation, and does not affect it; the 10K rows are cached transparently on the Relation instance.
 (Code outside an interactive shell normally has no reason to use this preview, and shouldn't.)

 This can be confusing when looking at when rows are actually fetched or computed (e.g. by calling a function in the query) versus when you get the results from the Relation instance.
-It also means that a Relation instance, after its results being consumed, holds an in-memory cache of the first 10K rows of its results, even if you never asked for it.
+It also means that a Relation instance still holds an in-memory cache of the first 10K rows of its results after the results have been consumed by e.g. `fetchall()`, even if you never asked for it by calling `show()`.

-Therefore, code MUST only ever create a Relation that will definitely be consumed quickly, in a close-by and known location, exactly one.
+Therefore, code must never create a Relation that will not definitely be consumed exactly once, quickly, in a close-by and known location.
 It's bug-prone to e.g. store a Relation for later use, or to pass it somewhere that will not immediately consume it.

 A Relation instance is backed by the Connection instance that created it.
 If the Connection is closed, the Relation cannot be consumed.
 This is another reason not to store Relations, and the result set semantics (below) provide yet another reason not to do it.